ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 In addition - each DSC certificate:

 - MUST contain validity range that is in line or broader than the EHC Validity Time of all EHC periods signed by that key.
-- SHOULD contain aX509v3 Private Key Usage Period period.
+- SHOULD contain aX509v3 Private Key Usage Period.
 - MUST contain a 256bit Authority (Issuer) key identifier
 - MUST contain a 256bit Subject key identifier

 ### Simplified CSCA/DSC

 It is expressly allowed to have the CSCA be identical to the DSC.
-Or in other words - if a country uses a set of self-signed certificates; it would submit these both as its CSCA’s and as its DSC list.
+In other words: if a country uses a set of self-signed certificates it would submit these to both its CSCA and its DSC list.

-As of this version of the specifications - countries should NOT assume that any CRL information is used; or that the Private Key Usage Period is verified by implementors.
+As of this version of the specifications - countries should NOT assume that any Certificate Revocation List (CRL) information is used; or that the Private Key Usage Period is verified by implementors.

-Instead - the primary validity mechanism is appearance on the most recent version of the list.
+Instead, the primary validity mechanism is presence of the certificate on the most recent version of that certificate list.

 ### ICAO-ML and Trust Centers

-Member states can use a sepearate CSCA (as per the WHO advice) - but may also use submit thier existing eMRT CSCA and/or DSC certificates; and may even chose to procure these from (commercial) trustcenters - and submit these.
-However - any DSC certificate must always be signed by the CSCA submitted by that country.
+Member states can use a sepearate CSCA [as per the WHO advice](#ref) - but may also use submit their existing eMRT CSCA and/or DSC certificates; and may even ch0ose to procure these from (commercial) Trust Centers and submit these.
+However, any DSC certificate must always be signed by the CSCA submitted by that country.

 ## Security Considerations

 When designing a scheme using this specification, several important security aspects must be considered.
-These can not preemptively be accounted for in this specification, but must be identified, analysed and monitored by the Participants.
+These cannot preemptively be accounted for in this specification but must be identified, analysed and monitored by the Participants.

 As input to the continuous analysis and monitoring of risks, the following topics SHOULD be taken into account:

 ### HCERT Validity Time

 It is anticipated that HCERTs can not be reliably revoked once issued, especially not if this specification would be used on a global scale.
 Mainly for this reason, this specification requires the Issuer of an HCERT to limit the HCERT’s validity period by specifying an expiry time.
-This requires to holder of an HCERT to renew the HCERT on some regular basis.
+This requires the holder of an HCERT to renew the HCERT at periodic intervals.

-The acceptable validity period would be determined by practical constraints, a traveller may not have the possibility to renew the HCERT during a travel overseas.
-But it may also be that an Issuer of HCERT’s are considering the possibility of a security compromise of some sort, which requires the Issuer to withdraw an Issuer Key (invalidating all HCERTs signed using that key).
+The acceptable validity period may be determined by practical constraints.
+For example, a traveller may not have the possibility to renew the HCERT during a trip overseas.
+However, it may also be the case that an Issuer of HCERT’s are considering the possibility of a security compromise of some sort, which requires the Issuer to withdraw an Issuer Key (invalidating all HCERTs signed using that key).
 The consequences of such an event may be limited by regularly rolling Issuer keys and requiring renewal of all HCERTs, on some reasonable interval.

 ### Key Management

 This specification relies heavily on strong cryptographic mechanisms to secure data integrity and data origin authentication.
-Maintaining the confidentiality of the private encryption keys are therefor of utmost importance.
+Maintaining the confidentiality of the private encryption keys is therefore of utmost importance.

-The confidentiality of cryptographic keys can be compromised in a number of different ways, for instance;
+The confidentiality of cryptographic keys can be compromised in a number of different ways, for instance:

 - The key generation process may be flawed, resulting in weak keys.
 - The keys may be exposed by human error.